 - Calculator (can be purchased at School)

 - Coloured Pens/Pencil Crayons

-- Pocket Dictionary (including French purchased at School)
+- Pocket Dictionary

 - Glue Stick

 - Small scissors (blunt end design or in a protective wallet)

 - Ink cartridges (if using an ink pen)

 (N.B.
 When buying a pencil case please avoid tin boxes; these burst open if dropped and spread their contents over the floor; a soft case with a zip is much more practical.
 Coloured pencils are necessary because, unlike felt tips and gel pens, their colour does not go through to the other side of the paper.)